wnk4242/MetaBayes_Evaluation/README.md

 This is the repository for the manuscript, entitled "Seeing Beyond Replication Success: A Framework for Evaluating Multi-Lab Replication Outcomes Using Meta-Analytic Bayes Factors."
-This repository contains the R code and supplementary materials for revieweres and readers.
+This repository contains the R code and supplementary materials for readers.
 ### Supplementary materials
 - Appendix A: Figures.
 - Appendix B: Tables.
 - Appendix C: Data generation process.

 ### R code
+We provide original R code for the simulation and analysis in the `original code` folder.

-We provide R scripts demonstrating simulation and data analysis procedures.
-Due to computational requirements, scripts from Steps 1.0 and 4.0 require high-performance computing resources.
-Fully processed simulation datasets are available for reviewers to reproduce results using the `Step 4.1 ROC_AUC.R` script.
+The R code in the `code for demonstration` folder demonstrates simulation and data analysis procedures.
+Due to computational requirements, code from Steps 1.0 and 4.0 require high-performance computing resources.
+Fully processed simulation datasets are available for readers to reproduce results using the `Step 4.1 ROC_AUC.R` script.

 **Step 1: Data Generation**
 - Generate original (`Step 1.0 OGDG.R`) and replication study results (`Step 1.1 REPDG.R`).